brucemack/dmtwft/README.md

 ========

-A utility for converting S-COM Programmer files into a DTMF stream that can be played into a S-COM 5K/6K/7K repeater controller.
+A utility for converting S-COM Programmer files into a DTMF stream that can be played into an S-COM 5K/6K/7K repeater controller.
 This eliminates the need to be using modems or other old-school ways of playing the required tones into the repeater.

 Advanced Language Features
 ==========================

-$PLAY

-$TONECODE(hz)

 Commands
 ========

+Build Docker image:

 Starting the web server: